jusatdeloitte/genai-flow-workshop/system_messages/software_critic.md

     - Use more descriptive variable names, such as `num1` and `num2`.
     - Add comments to improve code readability.

-Let's run this code first, so we can proceed with further improvements!
+Now, let's test this code by running him, so we can proceed with further improvements!